breatheco-de/excuse-generator-javascript-cli/.learn/exercises/02-run-your-app/README.md

 # `02` Run Your App

-Now that you have your `app.js` file, we can start running it by clicking on the build button that's located on top of the instructions.
+Now that we've created the `app.js` file, we can run it by clicking on the build button that's located on top of the instructions.

 ## 📝 Instructions: